 Hearing Administrator-The Hearing Administrator is the University official who shall be responsible for the administration of hearings under the Title IX Process, including, but not limited to, overseeing the Title IX hearing process and appointing a Decision-Maker to participate in Title IX Formal Hearings.
 For cases involving student Respondents, the Hearing Administrator will be the Executive Director of the Office of Student Conduct (or designee).
-For cases involving staff Respondents, the Hearing Administrator will be the Director of Human Resources (or designee).
-For cases involving faculty Respondents, the Hearing Administrator will be the Associate Provost for Faculty Affairs (or designee).
+For cases involving staff Respondents, the Hearing Administrator will be the Executive Director of the Director of Human